For anyone visiting today wondering why I do what I do, I know just the guy who can begin to answer your questions about that...

 Michael Lyon's love of music dates from early childhood in Arlington, Virginia, as his parent's routine of awakening him for school included not an alarm clock, but rather songs from the Great American Songbook, booming from the household stereo at the crack of dawn.

-Michael became captivated by scores of memorable melodies from Broadway show tunes, like “Oh, What a Beautiful Morning,” from Rodgers & Hammerstein's, Oklahoma, "On the Street Where You Live," from Lerner and Loewe's, My Fair Lady, and Irving Berlin's "There's No Business Like Show Business" (belted out by Ethel Merman & Company on the original cast recording of Annie Get Your Gun, the first musical show Michael ever saw performed live).
+Michael became captivated by scores of memorable melodies from Broadway show tunes, like “Oh, What a Beautiful Morning,” from Rodgers & Hammerstein's, Oklahoma, "On the Street Where You Live," from Lerner and Loewe's, My Fair Lady, and Irving Berlin's "There's No Business Like Show Business" (belted out by Ethel Merman & Company on the original cast recording of Annie Get Your Gun, the first musical show Michael ever saw performed live - at the age of eight).
 Playing sports like baseball and tennis may have won out as competing interests at the time.
 But as the years passed, the musical seed planted with the help of his parents began to take root.

 INFLUENCES AND EDUCATION